RegMix: Data Mixing Augmentation for Regression: Experiments

 \section{Experiments}

 We provide experimental results for \method{}.
-We evaluate the regression models trained on the augmented training sets on separate test sets and repeat all model trainings five times.
+We evaluate regression models on separate test sets and repeat all model trainings five times.
 We use PyTorch\,\citep{paszke2017automatic}, and all experiments are performed using Intel Xeon Silver CPUs and NVidia RTX GPUs.
-More experimental setting details are in Sec.~\ref{appendix:moreexperimentalsettings}.